Life Fragments

 Aboubakar Fofana

-Born in 1967, lives and works in Malian and Paris.
+Born in 1967, lives and works in Mali and Paris.

 Aboubakar Fofana is a Malian artist, designer, and master indigo dyer whose practice bridges traditional craft and contemporary conceptual art.
 Deeply rooted in the spiritual and material heritage of West Africa, Fofana’s work centers on the revival of ancient dyeing techniques, particularly those using fermented natural indigo.
 His artistic vision is inseparable from his mission: to preserve, honor, and evolve ancestral knowledge systems through a transformative dialogue with the natural world.